 - Physical Injury: Any sort of impairment to a person’s physical condition.

 For more definitions, visit ARS 13-105.
-If you or someone you love was arrested on assault charges in Arizona, contact the Phoenix criminal defense attorneys at MayesTelles PLLC today for a free consultation.
+If you or someone you love was arrested on assault charges in Arizona, contact the Phoenix assault attorneys at MayesTelles PLLC today for a free consultation.
 We are available 24/7.